Critical AI Quotes Activity

 AI is good at describing the world as it is today with all of its biases, but it does not know how the world should be.

-— Joanne Chen (General Partner, Foundation Capital) SXSW 2018
+Joanne Chen (General Partner, Foundation Capital, Computer Science Engineer) SXSW, 2018

 — Kate Crawford (Academic), Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence, 2021

-They’re great at mimicry and bad at facts. … This makes LLMs beguiling, amoral, and the Platonic ideal of the bullshitter, as philosopher Harry Frankfurt, author of On Bullshit, defined the term.
+[Large language models are] great at mimicry and bad at facts… This makes LLMs beguiling, amoral, and the Platonic ideal of the bullshitter, as philosopher Harry Frankfurt, author of On Bullshit, defined the term.
 Bullshitters, Frankfurt argued, are worse than liars.
 They don’t care whether something is true or false.
 They care only about rhetorical power — if a listener or reader is persuaded.

 We need people in our lives, not the simulation of people.